1. Is this Programme suitable for me?

 13. How much is the tuition fee?

-For study commencing in academic year 2018/19, the programme tuition fee is HK$105,000 (subject to University approval), with payments split into four instalments over two years.
+For study commencing in academic year 2020/21, the programme tuition fee is HK$130,000.
+Payments are split into two instalments over one year (full-time study), or four instalments over two years (part-time study).

 If you still have questions or concerns, please don’t hesitate to contact us: